 Illness and Infection Policy

-If your child has a raised temperature, sickness or diarrhoea then you will be asked to collect your child ASAP.
-There will be a chart located in the hallway informing you how long a child will be unable to attend the setting, however the final decision is at the nursery’s discretion, you will always be contacted if your child does have a temperature of 38.5 degrees or more.
-If your child has a temperature of over 39.5 we ask them to be off for at least 24hrs.
+If your child has a raised temperature, sickness or diarrhea then you will be asked to collect your child ASAP.
+There will be a chart located in the hallway informing you how long a child will be unable to attend the setting, however the final decision is at the nursery’s discretion, you will always be contacted to collect if your child does have a temperature of 38.5 degrees or more.
+If your child has a temperature of over 39.5 or sent home on TWO consecutive days with a temperature of 38.5 or above we ask them to be off for at least 24hrs.

 Whilst in our care, if your child is required to take medication you will have to fill in a form granting us permission to provide your child with the medicine, this will need to be signed at the end of each day.
 The form will contain information such as the name of the medicine and when your child is required to take it.
 If your child is on long term medication a care plan will be completed for them.
 We are only able to give children prescribed medication from a doctor, nurse, dentist or pharmacist and it must be in its original packaging and with the prescription label.
-We will store the medicine where required, for example in the fridge or a cool dry place.
+We will make a copy of the prescription label to store alongside the medicine.
+We will store the medicine where required, for example in the fridge.
+Medicine will be stored in locked medicine cabinets in each classroom if it needs to be in a cool dry place.

 We do understand that children may become unwell with teething, however we can never be sure and as a nursery we are committed to minimising any risk of cross contamination.
 Therefore, we recommend that if you believe your child is becoming unwell due to teething to see your doctor to gain some prescribed pain relief (we are unable to administer un-prescribed pain relief), please also bear in mind that our 24 hour exclusion policy on prescribed medication would still apply.

-If your child suffers from a high temperature, diarrhoea or is generally unwell whilst at Dawny's Daycare you will be contacted to agree on allowing us to provide your child with the appropriate care e.g. providing Calpol to bring down the temperature.
+If your child suffers from a high temperature, diarrhea or is generally unwell whilst at Dawny's Daycare you will be contacted to agree on allowing us to provide your child with the appropriate care e.g. providing calpol to bring down the temperature.
 We will require you to collect your child immediately after the administration of Calpol and sign a Calpol administration form upon collection.